 - 1 tbsp chopped fresh parsley

-- Dissolve the 3 tablespoons salt and 2 tablespoons sugar in 1 quart of cold water in a large gallon-size freezer ziplock bag.
-Add the 1 ½ pounds of shrimp to the brine and refrigerate for 15 minutes (no longer or the shrimp will turn mushy).
+- Dissolve 3 Tablespoons salt and 2 Tablespoons sugar in 1 quart of cold water in a large gallon-size freezer ziplock bag.
+Add 1 ½ pounds shrimp to the brine and refrigerate for 15 minutes (no longer or the shrimp will turn mushy).
 Remove shrimp from brine and pat dry with paper towels.

-- Heat 1 tablespoon oil in a 12-inch skillet over high heat until shimmering.
+- Heat 1 Tablespoon oil in a 12-inch skillet over high heat until shimmering.
 Add the shrimp shells and cook, stirring frequently, until they begin to turn spotty brown, 2 to 4 minutes.
-Remove skillet from heat and carefully add the 1 ½ cup of wine and the 5 thyme sprigs.
+Remove skillet from heat and carefully add 1 ½ cups wine and 5 thyme sprigs.
 When bubbling subsides, turn the heat to medium and return the skillet to stove.
 Simmer gently, stirring occasionally, for 5 minutes.
 Strain mixture through a sieve over a large bowl.
-Discard shells and reserve the liquid (you should have about 2/3 cup).
+Discard shells and reserve the liquid (you should have about ⅔ cup).
 Wipe out skillet with paper towels.

-- Combine 3 tablespoons lemon juice and 1 teaspoon cornstarch in a small bowl.
+- Combine 3 Tablespoons lemon juice and 1 teaspoon cornstarch in a small bowl.
 Set aside.
-Heat remaining 1 tablespoon oil, sliced garlic, red pepper flakes, and black pepper in the now-empty skillet over medium-low heat, stirring occasionally, until the garlic is fragrant and just beginning to turn golden at edges, 3 to 4 minutes.
+Heat remaining 1 Tablespoon oil, 8 sliced garlic cloves, ½ teaspoon red pepper flakes, and ¼ teaspoon black pepper in the now-empty skillet over medium-low heat, stirring occasionally, until the garlic is fragrant and just beginning to turn golden at edges, 3 to 4 minutes.
 Add the reserved wine mixture, increase heat to high, and bring to a simmer.
-Reduce heat to medium now, add the shrimp, cover, and cook, stirring occasionally, until the shrimp are just opaque, not yet fully cooked, 5 to 7 minutes.
+Reduce heat to medium now, add 1 ½ pounds shrimp, cover, and cook, stirring occasionally, until the shrimp are just opaque, not yet fully cooked, 5 to 7 minutes.
 Remove skillet from heat and using a slotted spoon, transfer shrimp to a bowl.

 - Return the skillet to medium heat, add the lemon juice-cornstarch mixture, and cook until slightly thickened, this should happen very quickly.
-Remove from heat and whisk in the 4 tablespoons of butter and 1 tablespoon of chopped parsley until butter has melted.
+Remove from heat and whisk in 4 Tablespoons of butter and 1 Tablespoon of chopped parsley until butter has melted.
 Return shrimp and any accumulated juices to the skillet and toss to combine.
 The shrimp should be fully cooked but not over-cooked now, between resting in the bowl and being added back to the sauce mixture.

 - This recipe uses cook times for jumbo shrimp (16-20 per pound).
 You can also use extra-large shrimp (21-25 per pound) but if so, cut the cooking time in step three by about one or two minutes.